matyuschenko/cipher/README.md

 Once set up, navigate to the project folder, run `python3 agent.py` and start chatting.
 Cipher will record important information and use it in future sessions.

 Feel free to change the agent's personality in _setup/system_prompt.py_.

+Inspired by [Molty](https://www.molty.me/), and some of its and [Openclaw's](https://openclaw.ai/) approaches were reused in the system prompt.